-Rocketship feels strongly that success for students requires a commitment from both students and parents, to the mission and vision of Rocketship as set forth in the Charter.
+Rocketship feels strongly that success for students requires a commitment from both students and parents to the mission and vision of Rocketship as set forth in the Charter.
 During the registration process, all parents or guardians shall be asked to sign a Commitment Letter indicating they understand Rocketship philosophy, program, and volunteer policy.
 Students will not be denied admission or dis-enrolled for failing to sign the Commitment Letter.
-(See Appendix V for the Rocketship Commitment Letter.)
+(See Appendix U for the Rocketship Commitment Letter.)

-Each Rocketship school shall admit all pupils who wish to attend the school subject only to capacity.
+Rocketship shall admit all pupils who wish to attend the Charter School subject only to capacity.
 Applications will be accepted during a publicly advertised open application period each year for enrollment in the following school year.
-Following the open application period each year applications shall be counted to determine whether any grade level has received more applications than availability.
-In this event that this occurs, each Rocketship school will hold a public random drawing5 to determine enrollment for the impacted grade level, with the exception of existing students (2nd year forward) who are guaranteed enrollment in the following school year.
+Following the open application period each year, applications shall be counted to determine whether any grade level has received more applications than availability.
+In this event that this occurs, Rocketship will hold a public random drawing to determine enrollment for the impacted grade level, with the exception of existing students (2nd year forward) who are guaranteed enrollment in the following school year.